 About Bryant

-Bryant was born and raised in Oklahoma City.
-After 18 years in the Sooner State, he headed south to Houston, Texas where he studied bioengineering at Rice University.
-His interest in research was sparked by his molecular biology work on HIV and autoimmunity as an undergraduate researcher in the O’Malley lab at Baylor College of Medicine.
-Following his work with the O’Malley group, Bryant shifted his focus toward cancer research and interned for a summer at Seagen in the Potency Assays group.
+Bryant Colin was born and raised in Oklahoma City.
+After 18 years in the Sooner State, he moved south to Houston, Texas, where he earned a degree in bioengineering from Rice University.
+His passion for research was sparked during his time as an undergraduate researcher in the O'Malley Lab at Baylor College of Medicine, where he studied molecular biology related to HIV and autoimmunity.
+Inspired by his work in immunology, Bryant shifted his focus toward cancer research, interning at Seagen in the Potency Assays group.

-Upon graduating from Rice, Bryant relocated to Seattle and returned to the Potency Assays group at Seagen to work full-time as a Research Associate.
-At Seagen, he developed cell-based potency assays to characterize antibody drug conjugates for targeted cancer treatments.
-After 2 years at Seagen, he moved to Chicago to pursue a PhD in molecular engineering at the University of Chicago and joined the Esser-Kahn lab.
+After graduating from Rice, Bryant joined Seagen full-time, where he developed cell-based potency assays to characterize antibody-drug conjugates used in targeted cancer therapies.
+After two years in Seattle, he relocated to Chicago to pursue his PhD in molecular engineering at the University of Chicago, joining the Esser-Kahn lab.

 Education